Professor Joav Merrick, MD, MMedSci, DMSc

 NOTES FOR CONTRIBUTORS

 International Public Health Journal is a peer-reviewed journal that publishes four issues per year.
 The journal is owned and operated by Nova Science Publishers and funded entirely by subscription revenue and author-optional publication services.
+The journal is available in print and electronic formats.

 There is no charge to submit your article and have it published in the journal.
 Nova offers a number of optional publication services that carry fees, but authors are not required to select these services, and the services won’t be offered until after acceptance of the articles.
 These services include Open Access, color printing, article offprints, discounted print copies of the journal issue, and licenses for use of the published articles.